 Our long-term partnership with PMI has a strong focus on preparing for, responding to and recovering from disasters.
 Our support also includes the strengthening and development of PMI, as the best way to reach and serve some of the most vulnerable communities in the country.

 Preparing for disasters

 Blood saves lives and blood services are an important part of a strong health system.
-One of the challenges for Indonesia as a sprawling archipelago is to deliver a safe and sustainable blood service.
-Australian Red Cross supports Indonesian Red Cross in its commitment to health promotion and improved blood and ambulance services, and we are set to begin a stronger partnership in this area from 2011.
+A challenge for Indonesia is to deliver safe and sustainable blood service across a sprawling archipelago.